meeshkan/unmock-orb-example/README.md

 $ yarn test
 ```

-Running tests **does not require creating a GitHub access token**: they use Unmock to mock the GitHub API calls!
+Running tests **does not require creating a GitHub access token**: they use Unmock to mock calls to the GitHub API!